cybertec-postgresql/pgwatch/docs/docker_installation.md

 ## Simple setup steps

-The simplest real-life pgwatch3 setup should look something like that:
+The simplest real-life pgwatch setup should look something like that:

-1. Decide which metrics storage engine you want to use - *cybertec/pgwatch3* uses PostgreSQL.
-For Prometheus mode (exposing a port for remote scraping) one should use the slimmer *cybertec/pgwatch3-daemon* image which doesn't have any built in databases.
+1. Decide which metrics storage engine you want to use - *cybertec/pgwatch* uses PostgreSQL.
+For Prometheus mode (exposing a port for remote scraping) one should use the slimmer *cybertec/pgwatch-daemon* image which doesn't have any built in databases.

-1. Find the latest pgwatch3 release version by going to the project's Github *Releases* page or use the public API with something like
+1. Find the latest pgwatch release version by going to the project's Github *Releases* page or use the public API with something like
     that:

-        curl -so- https://api.github.com/repos/cybertec-postgresql/pgwatch3/releases/latest | jq .tag_name | grep -oE '[0-9\.]+'
+        curl -so- https://api.github.com/repos/cybertec-postgresql/pgwatch/releases/latest | jq .tag_name | grep -oE '[0-9\.]+'

 1. Pull the image:

-        docker pull cybertec/pgwatch3:X.Y.Z
+        docker pull cybertec/pgwatch:X.Y.Z

 1. Run the Docker image, exposing minimally the Grafana port served on port 3000 internally.
 In a relatively secure environment you'd usually also include the administrative web UI served on port 8080:

         docker run -d --restart=unless-stopped -p 3000:3000 -p 8080:8080 \
-        --name pw3 cybertec/pgwatch3:X.Y.Z
+        --name pw3 cybertec/pgwatch:X.Y.Z

-    Note that we're setting the container to be automatically restarted in case of a reboot/crash - which is highly recommended if not using some container management framework to run pgwatch3.
+    Note that we're setting the container to be automatically restarted in case of a reboot/crash - which is highly recommended if not using some container management framework to run pgwatch.

 ## More future proof setup steps